Pro Makeup Artists Vs. Beauty Influencers

 What Are Professional Makeup Artists?

-Examples of Professional Makeup Artists: Kevyn Aucoin, Lisa Eldridge, Bobbi Brown, Pat Mcgrath, etc.
+Examples of Professional Makeup Artists: Kevyn Aucoin, Lisa Eldridge, Pat Mcgrath.

 The Influencer’s Role in The Industry